ali7832/spotter-rate-intelligence/README.md

 ## Production-Grade Freight Rate Prediction System

 A machine learning system that predicts freight load rates using historical transportation data.
-The project was developed for the Spotter Machine Learning Engineer Assessment and designed beyond a simple model submission — as a reproducible, production-oriented ML pipeline with validation, inference, API serving, testing, and deployment considerations.
+The project was developed for the Spotter Machine Learning Engineer Assessment and designed beyond a simple model submission, as a reproducible, production-oriented ML pipeline with validation, inference, API serving, testing, and deployment considerations.

 ---